Town meeting

+and examined as a case study in democratic theory.

+History

-Town meeting is a form of local government practiced in the U.S. region of New England since colonial times and in some western states since at least the late 19th century.
-Typically conducted by New England towns, town meeting can also refer to meetings of other governmental bodies, such as school districts or water districts.
-While the uses and laws vary from state to state, the general form is for residents of the town or school district to gather once a year and act as a legislative body, voting on operating budgets, laws, and other matters for the community's operation over the following 12 months.
+Town meetings have been practiced in the U.S. region of New England since colonial times and in some western states since at least the late 19th century.
+Town meeting can also refer to meetings of other governmental bodies such as regional water or school districts.
+While the uses and laws vary by town and state, the general form is for residents of the town to periodically gather and serve as the legislative body, voting on finances, ordinances, and other matters of governance.

-In 1854, Henry David Thoreau said, in a speech entitled "Slavery in Massachusetts":

-The painting Freedom of Speech depicts a scene from a town meeting.

-Its usage in the English language can also cause confusion, since it is both an event, as in "Freetown had its town meeting last Tuesday", and an entity, as in "Last Tuesday, Town Meeting decided to repave Howland Road."

-In modern times, "town meeting" has also been used by political groups and political candidates as a label for moderated discussion group in which a large audience is invited.
-To avoid confusion, this sort of event is often called a "town hall meeting."

-Origin

-Town records of early New England are scarce, leading to debate about the origin of town meeting.
-The most common interpretation is that it was adapted from local vestry meetings held in 17th century England, which were responsible for financial decisions of the parish church.
-The English settlers created parish-based governments modeled after their experience with these local meetings, with town Selectmen analogous to vestry churchwardens.
-In colonial New England there was very little separation between church and town governance, but town meeting continued to play a secular role after the disestablishment of the state churches and form the core of government for New England Towns today.
+Records of early New England governance are sparse, leading to debate about the origin of town meeting.
+One interpretation is that it was adapted from local vestry meetings held in 17th century England that were responsible for financial decisions of the parish church.
+Another is that it stemmed from New England colonists aboard the Mayflower who, upon landing in Plymouth, Massachusetts, gathered to adopt their own rules of governance, the Mayflower Compact.
+In colonial New England there was very little separation between church and town governance, but town meeting continued to play a secular role after the disestablishment of the state churches, forming the core of government for most New England towns today.